soldair/node-qrcode/README.md

     npm install canvas

 If `cairo` gives you trouble and you cannot install `canvas`, checkout the canvas site.
-I know tj has setup a way to download and install a version of cairo/pixman for testing.
+I know @tjholowaychuk has setup a way to download and install a version of cairo/pixman for testing.

 The word "QR Code" is registered trademark of: